-The cars may be measured during a Competition in order to check their conformance to the CAD models discussed in Article 3.2.4.
+The cars may be measured during a Competition in order to check their conformance to the CAD models discussed in Article 3.2.4 and to ensure they remain inside the Reference Volumes.

 - a.
-Unless otherwise specified, a tolerance of +/- 2mm will be accepted for manufacturing purposes only with respect to the CAD surfaces.
+Unless otherwise specified, a tolerance of ±3mm will be accepted for manufacturing purposes only with respect to the CAD surfaces.
+Where measured surfaces lie outside of this tolerance but remain within the Reference Volumes, a Competitor may be required to provide additional information (e.g. revised CAD geometry) to demonstrate compliance with the regulations.
 Any discrepancies contrived to create a special aerodynamic effect or surface finish will not be permitted. - b.
-Irrespective of a), geometrical discrepancies at the limits of the Reference Volumes must be such that the measured component does not protrude outside the Reference Volume. - c.
+Irrespective of a), geometrical discrepancies at the limits of the Reference Volumes must be such that the measured component remains inside the Reference Volume. - c.
 A positional tolerance of +/- 2mm will be accepted for the Front Wing Bodywork, Rear Wing Bodywork, Exhaust Tailpipe, and Tail.
 This will be assessed by realigning the groups of Reference Volumes and Reference Surfaces that define the assemblies, by up to 2mm from their original position, to best fit the measured geometry.

 - d.
-Irrespective of b), a tolerance of Z=+/-2mm will be accepted for parts of the car lying on the Z=0 plane, with -375 $\leq$ Y $\leq$ 375 and ahead of XR=0. - e.
-Minimal discrepancies from the CAD surfaces will also be accepted in the following cases: - Minimal repairs carried out on aerodynamic components and approved by the FIA - ii.
+Irrespective of b), a tolerance of Z=+/-2mm will be accepted for parts of the car lying on the Z=0 plane, with -375 \leq Y \leq 375 and ahead of X_R=0. - e.
+Minimal discrepancies from the CAD surfaces will also be accepted in the following cases: - i.
+Minimal repairs carried out on aerodynamic components and approved by the FIA - ii.
 Tape, provided it does not achieve an aerodynamic effect otherwise not permitted by Article 3 - iii.
 Junctions between bodywork panels - iv.
 Local bodywork fixing details